 How many Indulgences can I have?

+You can have 1 indulgence per day.
 To view your allowed Indulgences for the week, CLICK HERE.

 You can choose to save your indulgences for the weekend, or for a particular day of the week, we let you decide on what indulgence you eat and when you eat them.
 This is very much based on individual preferences.
 Please note, that we do not recommend you have 7 alcohol indulgence units at once.